Skip to Main Content Skip to Footer

 Email: monofrio [at] rider.edu

-Phone Number: 609-921-7100 x8206
+Phone Number: 609-896-5000 ext.8206

 In recognition of his contributions, in October 2016, Onofrio received the Frank N. Elliott Award for Distinguished Administrative Service.
 In selecting Onofrio for the award, the committee noted his dedication to the entire University, including his work in creating and developing the College of the Arts and his efforts to integrate the students, faculty, and programs of the two campuses.

 Onofrio has appeared as a guest artist, conductor, and clinician in 17 states, Canada and 7 European countries.
 He has been in residence at the University of Guelph and Laurentian University in Canada, giving lectures, performing in recital, and presenting original compositions.
-He has served as a band, brass, and jazz adjudicator for state music organizations in West Virginia, New York, Ohio, Nebraska, Iowa, and Illinois, and was director of the annual Plattsburgh State Jazz Festival and the Midlands Jazz Festival in Nebraska.
+He has served as a band, brass, and jazz adjudicator for state music organizations in West Virginia, New York, Ohio, Nebraska, Iowa, and Illinois, and he was director of the annual Plattsburgh State Jazz Festival in New York and the Midlands Jazz Festival in Nebraska.
 He has worked with such internationally known figures as Frank Sinatra, Jr., Gene Bertoncini, Joanne Brackeen, Randy Brecker, Ian Hobson, and Gunther Schuller.

 As a writer and presenter, Onofrio has considered topics ranging from the relationship between popular music and war to training faculty and students.
 At the 2013 NASM meeting, he moderated a panel presentation on survival skills for department chairs.
 In November 2007, he joined with Drs.
 Ed and Ann Marie Bingham to present a session on composing for woodwinds at the CMS national conference.
 In 2004, he joined with Dr. Robert Hall to present “Comparative Orchestrations of Pictures at an Exhibition” at the CMS national conference.
-His paper, “Part-Time Faculty: Issues and Strategies,” was presented at the 20th Annual Academic Chairperson’s Conference, held in Orlando, FL in February of 2003, and is published in the proceedings of that conference.
-“Training the Composer of Tomorrow,” a paper delivered at an interdisciplinary conference entitled “Reflections on the Future” held at Laurentian University in Canada, appears in the Spring 2000 volume of Arachne, an interdisciplinary journal of the Humanities.
+His paper, “Part-Time Faculty: Issues and Strategies,” was presented at the 20th Annual Academic Chairperson’s Conference, held in Orlando, FL in February of 2003, and it is published in the proceedings of that conference.
+“Training the Composer of Tomorrow,” a paper delivered at an interdisciplinary conference titled “Reflections on the Future” held at Laurentian University in Canada, appears in the Spring 2000 volume of Arachne, an interdisciplinary journal of the Humanities.
 In addition, he has reviewed several recordings and compositions for music journals.

 Training